Blitzkriegtech/ruby_projects/README.md

 ## Sub strings
-Implemented a method that takes a word as the first argument and then an array of valid substrings (e.g., dictionary) as the second argument that returns a hash listing each substring (case insensitive) that was found in the original string and how many times it was found.
+Implemented a method that takes a word as the first argument and then an array of valid substrings (e.g., dictionary) as the second argument that returns a hash listing of each substring (case insensitive) that was found in the original string and how many times it was found.

 ## Stock picker